shingonati0n/xivomega-decky/README.md

 ### Installation

-The following steps are to install the prerelease version of this plugin.
-The end state will be to install via Decky Loader Store.
+**(The following steps are to install the prerelease version of this plugin.
+The end state will be to install via Decky Loader Store).**

 - Download the zip file in the releases page.
 Note this is a prerelease version.
 - In Decky Loader, enable Developer mode by going into Settings -> General -> Developer Mode